anyway-afk/ObsidianQuickTemplates/README.md

 - **Insert Template**: Insert templates via command palette, right-click menu, or autocomplete.
 - **Autocomplete**: Type `!!template_name` to quickly insert templates (supports all Unicode characters).
 - **Manage Templates**: Edit or delete your saved templates.
-- **File-based Storage**: Option to store templates as individual files instead of in settings.json.
 - **Template Preview**: Hover over templates to see a preview of their content.

 ## How to Use